Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Please welcome in Alex Hill.

-You're gonna die on Alex Hill?
+You're going to die on Alex Hill?

 I'll die for you.